mangodairy/devsite/_Kubernetes/KuberenetesForManagers.md

 Kubernetes is a container orchestrator.
 So what is a container?

-Docker itself is another topic.
+Docker itself is another big topic.
 The idea of docker evolved from the shipping industries.
 It uses the same thought behind cargo containers.
 We will discuss this in another module.
 Now let us have a look at it from the viewpoint of Kubernetes.
 {: style="text-align: justify;"}

 ## The problem faced in the shipping industry.